awestover/thoughts/content/0stack/a note on effective altruism + et al..md

 - I'm pretty worried about people justifying doing bad things because they think they're the good guys.
 	- For instance, Anthropic and OpenAI racing towards AGI under the banner of being the safe guys -- or at least "better than" OpenAI and China respectively -- seems really unfortunate.
 	- If you are at Anthropic or OpenAI --- please work harder at begging the government to stop the race to see who can annihilate humanity first.
+	- I'm not really suggesting you unilaterally pause.
+But you could work towards getting a multi-lateral pause.
+I guess this is part of Antrhopic's stated strategy but they are crying for race.

 It feels like there's some general lesson here:
 **I don't care what words you attach to a thing, I care about the content of a thing**.